Use Python and Chrome to Take Webpage Screenshots

 op_png = os.stat('/PATH_TO_DESTINATION/" + name + "_op_" + getdate + ".png').st_size

-Now we close out the Try/Except catching any errors.
+Now close the try/except block and handle any errors.

 except: